JasonSwingen/js-outdoors/_posts/2018-02-02-how-to-catch-trout-and-salmon-on-the-north-shore-of-lake-superior.markdown

 If you don't tie your own flies don't worry these bugs can be found in most of the local shops in Duluth including <a target="_blank" href="http://fishermanscorner.net/">Fisherman's Corner</a>, and <a target="_blank" href="http://www.marinegeneral.com/">Marine General</a>

-<blockquote>Loopers will often take a bare bug, but if you are trying to catch coho it is best to tip your hook with some meat.
+<blockquote>Loopers will often take a plain looper bug, but if you are trying to catch coho it is best to tip your hook with some meat.
 Like a waxworm or butterworm.</blockquote>

 &nbsp;